OpenEnergyPlatform/oeplatform/docs/install/installation.md

 ## 3 Databases setup

 We use two relational databases to store the oeplatform data:
- - The oep-django database is our interal database and it is used to store the application related data.
-This icludes things linke user information, reviews, table names, ...
+ - The oep-django database is our internal database.
+It is used to store the django application related data.
+This includes things like user information, reviews, table names, ...
- - Our primary database is the oedb (Open Energy Databsae).
+ - Our primary database is the OEDB (Open Energy Database).
 It is used to store all data the user uploaded.
-In production it stores multiple terrabyte of data.
+In production it stores multiple terabyte of data.

-Additional we use a graph databse:
+Additional we use a graph database:
- - Store the open energy ontologie and open energy knowlage graph
+ - Store the open energy ontologies and open energy knowledge graph
  - For now this is not part of the installation guide as it is not mandatory to run the oeplatform and can be added later.

 ### 3.1 How to install the databases
 You have two options:

-1. You chose to install the databeses manually by installing PostgreSQL and complete the setup.
+1. You chose to install the databases manually by installing PostgreSQL and complete the setup.
 In this case you can follow our [manual database setup guide](manual_db_setup.md).

 2. You can also use our docker based installation to install a container which will automatically setup the two databases.
 You still have to install docker on your system.
 [Here you can find instructions on how to install the docker images.](https://github.com/OpenEnergyPlatform/oeplatform/blob/develop/docker/USAGE.md)

 ### 3.2 Create the database table structures
 Before you can start development, you need to create all the tables in the two PostgreSQL databases.
 To do this, you can run two management commands.
-The django command will set up all the structures in the oep_django database and the alembic command will create all the structures in the oedb.
+The django command will set up all the structures in the oep_django database and the alembic command will create all the structures in the OEDB.

 ### 3.2.1 Django setup - oep_django